nginx/unit-docs/source/news/2024/wasm-component-model-part-2.rst

 Rust is the premier language for WebAssembly development and the most mature in terms of support.
 In the example, we will use Rust and its ecosystem to create a Wasm Component that can be hosted directly on NGINX Unit.

-This tutorial targets Linux-based operating systems and macOS.
+This tutorial targets Linux-based operating systems and MacOS.
 If you are on Windows, we recommend using WSL2 (Windows Subsystem for Linux) to follow along.
-If you haven't already installed NGINX Unit alongside with the WebAssembly language module, please refer to the `docs <https://unit.nginx.org/installation/#official-packages>`__ on how to do it or use the official `Docker Image <https://unit.nginx.org/installation/#docker-images>`__ **unit:wasm**.
+If you haven't already installed NGINX Unit alongside the WebAssembly language module, please refer to the `docs <https://unit.nginx.org/installation/#official-packages>`__ on how to do it or use the official `Docker Image <https://unit.nginx.org/installation/#docker-images>`__ **unit:wasm**.

 =============================
 Rust Development Setup